 The first issue is not all VPN’s are the same.
 You can get a paid subscription to a VPN service.
 You can get a free service.
 The truth is until you are in China and trying to use it, you don’t know if it really works.
-I recommend staying with a pay site.
+I recommend staying with a payed service.
 I have found when you have a free service; you get what you pay for.
 The two that most teachers at my school use and recommend are Tunnelbear and Astril.
 Both offer technical support and try to stay one step ahead of the Chinese censors.

 Issues You May Confront Using a VPN in China